Kevin Conroy: Death

 Conroy died at Mount Sinai Hospital in New York City on November 10, 2022, at age 66, of intestinal cancer.
 Upon news of his death, DC Comics gave free online access to "Finding Batman" as a way to honor Conroy.
 "Finding Batman" went on to win the 2023 Eisner Award for Best Short Story.
 His co-stars, including Mark Hamill, Tim Daly, Tara Strong, and numerous other figures paid tribute to Conroy on social media.

+Legacy and tributes

+Conroy was mourned by coworkers and fans worldwide, with even friend Mark Hamill retiring his role as the Joker upon Conroy's death, citing his Joker quote "Without Batman, crime has no punchline".
+The first season finale of Devil May Cry, the video games Justice League: Cosmic Chaos, Suicide Squad: Kill the Justice League, Lego Batman: Legacy of the Dark Knight, and the film Justice League: Crisis on Infinite Earths – Part Three were all dedicated to Conroy's memory, particularly with Cosmic Chaos and Justice League: Crisis on Infinite Earths– Part Three being also dedicated to Gilbert Gottfried, Neal Adams, Alan Grant, George Pérez, and Tim Sale, all of whom also died in the same year.